The Health Department issues birth certificates for all people who are born in New York City. You may apply for a New York City birth certificate if:

 New York, NY 10013

-If ordering in person, avoid standing in line by bringing your completed form and a self-addressed envelope with you.
-Lobby staff at 125 Worth Street in Lower Manhattan can direct you to the appropriate window in Room 144.
+If ordering in person, avoid standing in line by bringing your completed form with you.
+Lobby staff at 125 Worth Street in Lower Manhattan can direct you to the appropriate window in Room 133.

-Please contact the NYC Department of Records Municipal Archives by calling 311 or online.
+For birth records prior to 1910, contact the NYC Department of Records and Information Services Municipal Archives by calling 311 or online.

 For the status of a delayed certificate or a request that has not been received, please email email@example.com.